 When we reduce youth reoffending, we create safer and more cohesive communities.
 With fewer people committing crime and returning to prison, we also save vital funds that can be invested in other public services.

-And when everyone – whatever their start in life – is supported to fulfil their potential, together we build a more inclusive and progressive society.
+When everyone is supported to fulfill their potential, together we build a more inclusive and progressive society.